WORK for the mouth?

 2) Blow bubbles into a dishpan of water with liquid soap.
 Watch your little one laugh when the bubbles form in the water as a result of their hard work of blowing! *Of course, make sure they don’t drink the water 😉 You can make small holes in the straws so that the water doesn’t move as quickly to the mouth.
 Add food color and scents to make it a dynamic sensory experience!

 3) Hold cotton balls in your hand or place them on the edge of the table and encourage kids to blow them off.
 Make silly sounds as each hits the floor!

 4) Whistles of all sizes are fun, each differently shaped whistle changes the muscles used by the mouth, so be sure to provide a variety of sizes for super great exercise.
 I find SO many types at my local dollar or party store!

 5) Sucking on frozen drinks of different flavors is a super activity.
 We like making frozen fruit slushes.
 Try many different flavors to provide taste experiences.

-6) Use pixie-sticks candy and place their contents around the child’s mouth in different places, allow the child to use only his tongue to lick it off in front of a mirror.
+6) Use pixie-sticks candy and place its contents around the child’s mouth in different places, allowing the child to use only his tongue to lick it off in front of a mirror.
 Whipped crème, sugar-free jam, and flavored syrups are other ideas.
 Use a mirror and do it together!

 7) Straws of different sizes can be placed into your child’s favorite drinks. **REMEMBER** The smaller the straw, the harder the oral muscles will work to get the air out.
 Begin with a larger, straighter straw and work down to a smaller, curvier one.